On the Contraction of Excitable Systems: Introduction

 \section{Introduction}

 Excitable systems, exemplified by conductance-based models, mix the continuous and the discrete.
 Their trajectories follow differential equations but consist of sequences of discrete events \cite{RS2022Spiking}.
 Building on this mixed description, neuromorphic control exploits excitable internal models to achieve event regulation, rather than trajectory regulation.
 Internal event generators can synchronize with external events despite a persistent mismatch between the corresponding continuous-time trajectories \cite{cecconi2025NOLCOS, sepulchre2025regulation}.
 In neuroscience, reliability refers to the trial-to-trial reproducibility of spike times under the same input stimulation, with output spike voltages that lock to input synaptic currents despite variability in initial conditions and other perturbations \cite{mainen_reliability_1995, brette_reliability_2003, lin_stimulus-response_2013}.
-The objective of this work is to show that an excitable behavior becomes contractive when regarded as an event generator, meaning that the input current keeps the state variables near an exponentially stable equilibrium except for brief spikes, that is, short and sharp excursions separated by refractory periods.
+The objective of this work is to show that an excitable behavior is contractive when regarded as an event generator, meaning that the input current keeps the state variables near an exponentially stable equilibrium except for brief spikes, that is, short and sharp excursions separated by refractory periods.
 In this setting, the continuous contraction property of the flow explains the discrete reliability of the observed events.

 Contraction theory formalizes robustness as incremental exponential convergence of trajectories driven by the same input \cite{lohmiller_contraction_1998, pavlov_uniform_2006, bullo_contraction_2024}.
-In excitable dynamics contraction is input dependent \cite{Lee2022, Bin2025reliability}.
-Constant or effectively constant inputs can generate limit-cycle oscillations that are not contractive and that remain sensitive to phase perturbations \cite{izhikevich_dynamical_2006, Ermentrout_Terman_2010, gerstner2014neuronal}.
-In contrast, subthreshold inputs, or event inputs that trigger spikes without holding the system away from its stable rest, result in contracting behavior with trajectories that draw together and with spike times that align up to bounded timing variability.
-This input-selective viewpoint clarifies how the very same neuron can appear phase-sensitive in a tonic regime yet display highly reproducible timing when driven by sparse triggering signals.
+In excitable systems contraction is input dependent \cite{pogromsky2013input, Lee2022, Bin2025reliability}.
+Constant or effectively constant inputs can generate limit-cycle oscillations that are not contractive and that are sensitive to phase perturbations \cite{izhikevich_dynamical_2006, Ermentrout_Terman_2010, gerstner2014neuronal}.
+In contrast, subthreshold inputs, or event inputs that trigger sparse spikes, result in contracting behavior with trajectories that contract to each other, and with spike times that are reliable.
+This input-selective viewpoint clarifies how the same neuron can appear phase-sensitive in a tonic regime yet display highly reproducible timing when driven by sparse triggering signals.